 Even for June, it was a surprisingly warm afternoon when we met John Keefe, in Lisbon’s Terreiro do Paço.
 He was wearing a smart black tee, squarish specs, and the kind regard of a friend you haven’t seen for years.
-We briefly chatted about conversational journalism, chatbots, and, just to remind ourselves that we have beating, bleeding hearts, Keefe’s boyhood dream of forecasting thunderstorms on TV.
+We briefly chatted about conversational journalism, chatbots, and Keefe’s boyhood dream of forecasting thunderstorms on TV.

 Keefe is the technical director of bots and machine learning at Quartz, including his work in the Quartz’s Bot Studio, a project that experiments with conversational interfaces, AI, and other new technologies affecting journalism.
 He was in Lisbon for GEN Summit, the world’s largest gathering of journalists, editors-in-chief, and media innovators, to talk about the good, the bad, and the ugly of the chatbot world.